SamuelDataE/Scraping_MortageInterestRate/02-Replit/0Replit_Setup.md

 On the left side next to **Files** there is a **+** sign.
 Click on this sign and create a new file with the name ```financialinstitutions.json```.
 It is important that you use exactly this name, because our code will look for this file afterwards.

-Enter in the file the following code:
+Now enter the following code in this file:

 ```
 [